DataDog/hiring-engineers/answers.md

 ## Change your check's collection interval so that it only submits the metric once every 45 seconds.

+Unfortunately I could not determine how to do this within the Python code, even after thoroughly checking Datadog's documentation.

 ## Bonus Question Can you change the collection interval without modifying the Python check file you created?
 This can be done by altering
 datadog-agent/conf.d/my_metric.yaml